-A large proportion of the network is still the original earthenware pipe laid in the 1910-1930 period and is generally in very poor condition.
+A large proportion of the network is still the original earthenware pipe laid in the 1910-1930 period and portions of it is generally in very poor condition.
 It is nearing the end of its service life.
 There is a considerable infiltration problem due to the poor condition of the older pipes in the system.